Graph Learning Across Data Silos: Model Formulation

-Theorem \ref{theo-estimation-error} characterizes the estimation error bound of our proposed model w.r.t. some factors, such as graph size $d$(the number of the free variables $p$), the sparsity parameter $s$, the number of local graphs $I$, and some conditions on the real graphs.
-The theorem states that if we choose the regularizer weight $\lambda$ properly, the estimation error of our model is bounded by the r.h.s. of \eqref{eq-theo-1} with high probability.
-Existing MGL models, such as \cite{yuan2021joint, yang2020network}, also derive their estimation error bounds using the tools in \cite{negahban2012unified}.
-Our result and proof are different from those in \cite{yuan2021joint, yang2020network} since the basic GL model $G(\mathbf{W})$ and the regularizer $R(\mathbf{W})$ of our model have not been theoretically analyzed before.
+\end{shrinkfix} \end{theorem} \begin{proof} See Appendix \ref{appendix-0} for details. \end{proof} Theorem \ref{theo-estimation-error} characterizes the estimation error bound of our proposed model w.r.t. some key factors, such as graph size $d$ (the number of the free variables $p$), data size $N$, the number of local graphs $I$, and measurement noise level $\sigma_e$.
+The theorem states that, if the weight $\lambda$ before the regularizer $R(\mathbf{W})$ is selected appropriately, the estimation error of our model is bounded by the r.h.s. of \eqref{eq-theo-1} with high probability.
+The upper bound consists of two parts.
+The first part is related to data sizes.
+When $N$ goes to infinity, \eqref{eq-lambda-selection} indicates that $\lambda$ could be small enough that the first part decreases to zero.
+The second part is determined by the regularizer $h(\mathbf{w}^*)$ of the basic graph learning model \eqref{reformulation-of-GL-W}.
+This can be regarded as a systematic error since $h(\mathbf{w})$ is chosen using prior knowledge, and the error will not decrease as $N$ increases.
+We should mention that our model is flexible, and one can choose any $h(\mathbf{w})$ as the regularizer of local models to bring desired properties to the learned graphs.
+For the well-selected regularizer, the gradient of $h(\mathbf{w})$ at $\mathbf{w}^*$ will be bounded tightly, and we can obtain a small upper bound on the estimation error.